 Board Vice Chair

-Amanda Rigby is a hardworking and dedicated Councilwoman, elected to the Vista City Council in November 2012.
-Councilwoman Rigby has been appointed as the City's representative to the League of California Cities, serving on the Policy Committees for Housing, Community, & Economic Development and Revenue & Taxation.
+Amanda Rigby represents the City of Vista and Buena Sanitation District.
+She has been on EWA’s Board since 2012 and is currently on the Policy and Finance Committee.
+Ms. Rigby has been appointed as the City's representative to the League of California Cities, serving on the Policy Committees for Housing, Community, & Economic Development and Revenue & Taxation.

-Encinitas Mayor Catherine S. Blakespear is a fourth-generation Encinitas resident who also works as an attorney.
+Mayor Catherine Blakespear represents the City of Encinitas.
+She has been on EWA’s Board since 2017 and is currently on the Capital Improvement Committee.
+Mayor Blakespear is a fourth-generation Encinitas resident who also works as an attorney.
 In November 2014, after four years on the Encinitas Traffic & Public Safety Commission, she was elected to a four-year term on the Encinitas City Council.
-After two years that included a stint as Deputy Mayor, she ran a successful campaign to become the second elected Mayor of Encinitas, and was sworn in for a two-year term on December 13, 2016.
+After two years, that included a stint as Deputy Mayor, she ran a successful campaign to become the second elected Mayor of Encinitas.